inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Where most she satisfies.
 		-- Antony and Cleopatra
 Barth's Distinction:
-	There are two types of people: those who divide people into two types, and those who don't.
+	There are two types of people: those who divi people into two types, and those who don't.
 People never lie so much as after a hunt, during a war, or before an election.
 		-- Otto Von Bismarck
-A platitude is simply a truth repeated till people get tired of hearing it.
+A platitu is simply a truth repeated till people get tired of hearing it.
 		-- Stanley Baldwin
 Bennett's Laws of Horticulture:
 	(1) Houses are for people to live in.
-	(2) Gardens are for plants to live in.
+	(2) Garns are for plants to live in.
 	(3) There is no such thing as a houseplant.
 I may not be totally perfect, but parts of me are excellent.
 		-- Ashleigh Brilliant
 "It's what you learn after you know it all that counts."
--- John Wooden
+-- John Woon
 Many are cold, but few are frozen.
 My opinions may have changed, but not the fact that I am right.
 He that is giddy thinks the world turns round.
 		-- William Shakespeare, "The Taming of the Shrew"
 I am very fond of the company of ladies.
-I like their beauty, I like their delicacy, I like their vivacity, and I like their silence.
+I like their beauty, I like their licacy, I like their vivacity, and I like their silence.
 		-- Samuel Johnson
 Chicago law prohibits eating in a place that is on fire.
-"In the face of entropy and nothingness, you kind of have to pretend it's not there if you want to keep writing good code."  -- Karl Lehenbauer Miksch's Law:
+"In the face of entropy and nothingness, you kind of have to pretend it's not there if you want to keep writing good co."  -- Karl Lehenbauer Miksch's Law:
 	If a string has one end, then it has another end.
 When this load is DONE I think I'll wash it AGAIN ...